bhontz/Sage/README.md

 **Version History**

-Summary of functionality through 2020-03-12
+Summary of functionality through 2020-03-19

-    + beginnings of a study scheduler
+    + completed (unformatted) study scheduler detail views

-    + incorporated graphics provided to date
+    + finalization of home view look

+    + (near) completion of the water tracker

     + working Quote of Day (from API) and user provided Goal of Day

-    + To-Do list functional and using Core Data database
+    + To-Do list functional using Core Data database

 > Written with [StackEdit](https://stackedit.io/).